LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W07-D2-Tables.md

 ## CSS Table Properties

 The best practice is to format tables with CSS rather than with HTML attributes.

+- border-collapse :

-- border-collapse : collapse&mdash;collpses the border into a single line
+  - collapse&mdash;collpses the border into a single line.
+  - separate&mdash;the default, separate borders around each td.

-- The rest of the properties are the general properties you would use for other elements
+- The rest of the properties are the general properties you would use for other elements.

   - border&mdash;use it like you would on any *block element*.
   - margin and padding